 How much does a 32-inch monitor weigh?

-32-inch monitors weigh approximately 10 to 20 lbs or 4.5 to 9.1 kg.
-These are big monitors and are often used as a substitute for a Smart TV.
+32-inch monitors weigh approximately 10 to 20 lbs or 4.5 to 9.1 kg which may be too big for some people.
+They are often used as a substitute for a Smart TV.

 32-inch monitors can also be implemented as secondary monitors to aid you with your primary 24 or 27-inch monitor.